How To Identify If Your Air Conditioning System Uses R-22

 Sadly, air conditioners invariably become obsolete over time.
 This aspect makes it less than ideal to use older cooling equipment in your business or home.
 In addition to poor performance, older air conditioners use a lot more energy than newer models.
 Furthermore, they are often costly to repair.
 R-22 has been used as a coolant in AC systems for decades.

-AC systems that rely on R-22 have become incredibly costly to fix.
-Additionally, it may not be possible to repair them at all after 2019.
+AC systems that rely on R-22 are incredibly costly to fix.
 For instance, if a unit develops a coolant leak, you will have to choose whether to pay the extremely high costs of having it fixed, or to pay to have it replaced.

 Does Your Home Air Conditioner Rely On R-22?